JankariTech/blog/src/assets/TestAutomationWithGo-ABlogSeries/goBasics.md

 ```
 #### Declaring Multiple Constants

 You can declare multiple constants in a single line.
-The following code declares two constants named name, address.
+The following code declares two constants named name, and address.
 ```go
 const name, address string = "Prarup Gurung", "Pokhara"
 ```